Frequently Asked Questions

 Do you work with neurodivergent clients?

-Yes.
-I welcome clients who identify as neurodivergent, including those with ADHD or autism, and those who are exploring whether this might describe their experience.
-Many people come because they are feeling overloaded, burnt out or exhausted by the demands of everyday life.
-We pay close attention to pacing, sensory needs and what helps you feel comfortable and grounded.
+Many clients come because they are feeling overloaded, burnt out or exhausted by the day‑to‑day demands of school, work or family life.
+We pay close attention to pacing, sensory needs, communication style and what helps you feel comfortable and grounded.
+Sessions are adapted to suit how you think, process and express yourself, rather than expecting you to fit into a particular way of working.

 How long will counselling take?